bengus28/Computer-Architecture/README.md

 #### Compile Accumulator ####

-Open up the terminal navigate to this project and run "$ make -f AccumMakefile".
+Open up the terminal navigate to this project and run:

+	"$ make -f AccumMakefile".

 You should see this:

->g++ -c accumMem.cpp -o accumMem.o
+>g++ -c accumMem.cpp -o accumMem.o <br/>
 >g++ accumSim.cpp -o accumSimulator.o

+Run
-Run "$ ./accumSimulator.o"
+	"$ ./accumSimulator.o"

 You should see this: (With original code)

->82 is in the internal_register.
+>82 is in the internal_register. <br/>
 >Goodbye: Program is ending.

 Once you are done run "$ make -f AccumMakefile clean"